Car-free aroundHebden BridgeYorkshire

 The epic views and rugged landscapes above Hebden Bridge are a magnet for visitors.
 And you can see why: there are waterfalls, an off-grid café and mill in a wooded valley, bluebell carpets under beech trees…

 - Sadly some handy local buses have been cut recently, but you can still follow a steep way-marked trail from Hebden Bridge to Hardcastle Crags.
-The fabulous Hebden Bridge Walkers Action group’s booklet showing local walks still has lots of useful ideas.
+The fabulous Hebden Bridge Walkers Action group’s booklet showing local walks (such as Hardcastle Craggs) still has lots of useful ideas.

 Gibson Mill was built in 1800, one of the Industrial Revolution’s earliest factories.
 The 1840s weaving shed once produced cotton cloth and is now a welcoming café.